Reava/Template-Single-Package/README.md

 ## ✏️ Working on Your Package

 * Delete the "Runtime/Readme.txt" file or reuse it for your own package.
+* If you are not making scripts or an avatar package, remove the U# assembly definition and the definitions in the package assembly.
 * Update the  file in the "Packages" directory to include your package.
 * When you're ready, commit and push your changes.
 * Once you've set up the automation as described below, you can easily publish new versions.